-For details of the fair value hierarchy, valuation techniques, and significant unobservable inputs related to determining the fair value of loans and borrowings, which are classified in level [3] of the fair value hierarchy, refer to Note 27(b) to the financial statements.
+For details of the fair value hierarchy, valuation techniques, and significant unobservable inputs related to determining the fair value of loans and borrowings, refer to Note 27(b) to the financial statements.

 Fair value disclosures

 SFRS(I) 7 requires entity to disclose the fair value of that class of assets and liabilities in a way that permits it to be compared with its carrying amount.
 Such disclosures of fair value are not required: